 Finally, use an indicator such as the “15-15 Rule” to predict the probability of success.
 The 15-15 Rule states that if a project is more than 15 percent over budget or 15 percent off schedule, it will likely never recoup the time or cost necessary to be considered viable.

-Pretty much all projects are constrained by three factors: time, cost and scope.
+The three factors constraining pretty much all projects are time, cost, and scope.
 For a project to be successful, these three criteria must stay in balance.
-If you’ve ever been involved in a project that is headed for disaster, it’s likely that one of these factors were not in equilibrium.
+If you’ve ever been involved in a project headed for disaster, you could likely blame one of these factors.

-You probably know that the best way to ensure harmony is to come up with a schedule with a list of all activities involved in getting the project done.
+You probably know that the best way to ensure harmony is creating a schedule of necessary actions for project completion.
 Then, attach due dates to those activities based on the deadline for the project.
 Project management software can help create schedules for scoping, getting requirements, testing and implementing.
 If team members don’t know what is due when, it makes completing the project where time, cost and scope must ‘get along’, a challenge.

 6. Break down in communication

 Are stakeholders not showing up for meetings, paying only vague attention or barely speaking up?
 A lack of interest in the project’s success results from a lack of genuine buy-in, perhaps caused by misunderstandings across departments around both scope and specifics.
-Individuals or teams may have been pressured or cajoled into signing off on the project without really agreeing to it.
+Individuals or teams may have felt pressure to sign off on the project without really agreeing to it.

 Thus, it’s important to spend time up front during the project planning phase to consider where resistance to a project will manifest itself – and fine-tune ways to address it.
 Make sure everybody really agreed to what the project is going to do and confirm that everyone has the same goals, even amidst conflicting agendas.
-Identify the stakeholders whose jobs may be impacted by the new internal capabilities and plan how you’ll communicate and manage changes to their processes and workflows.
+Identify the stakeholders and plan how you’ll communicate and manage changes to their processes and workflows.

 A projects thrives in a positive environment, so by catering communications to the audience (eg, does your sales department understand IT’s tech talk?) you will increase active participation, active feedback and an energised user base.

 The best project managers are those who consistently deliver on time and within budget, projects that meet or exceed stakeholders’ expectations.
-Good project managers are able to anticipate and head off problems that can jeopardise deadlines, budgets and user acceptance.
-They know how to facilitate meetings, manage risk and handle a variety of different stakeholders—the business people who are looking for functionality, the IT people who care about security and the financial people who are worried about the budget.
-Good project managers also need to possess technical expertise in whatever technology is being deployed.
+Good project managers are able to anticipate and head off problems that can jeopardize deadlines, budgets and user acceptance.
+They know how to facilitate meetings, manage risk, and handle a variety of different stakeholders—the business people looking for functionality, the IT people interested in security, and the financial people worried about the budget.
+Good project managers also possess technical expertise in the given technology.

 Every project, however, experiences dips and gains – and you need the tools to allow for them.
 How do you handle it when a project starts to go bad?
 It’s all too easy to develop a culture where bad news is slow to travel upward, but if you don’t provide an environment where unpleasant realities are accepted, it will deprive management of vital information.

 In project management, if you’re not addressing the financials, managing the budget on a week-to-week basis and notifying the client of any change, you can get into trouble pretty quickly.
-However, the key to getting a project successfully accomplished is getting the right people with the right skills – and supporting them with premium software that can do the rest, from planning to roll-out and hopefully, on-going repeated success.
+However, the key to successfully accomplishing a project is getting the right people with the right skills – and supporting them with premium software that can do the rest, from planning to roll-out and hopefully, on-going repeated success.